mrduhart/mrduhart-posts/_drafts/take that job.md

 You'll learn to pick your battles.

-Cause people will not always buy into your ideas only because you think they're great.
+Cause people won't buy into your ideas only because you think they're great.
 You can't force them to do as you say nor even listen to you to begin with.
 And of course we don't want to go around being jerks trying to force anyone, right? ;)

-You'll learn to let go of your own ideas in favor of others when it's the right thing to do.
+You'll therefore learn to let go of your own ideas in favor of others when it's the right thing to do.

 People will always misunderstand you, but the art of communication is all about the realization that what people understand is true.
 It is true for them.